 - Plan your activity in advance to ensure physical distancing is possible.
-If your activity involves a public place: - consider going during non-peak hours - Limit activities with people from other households; make sure everyone is aware of the requirement for physical distancing. - Practice good hygiene:

-- o wash your hands frequently - $\circ \quad$ refrain from touching your face with unclean hands - o carry and use hand sanitizer - Wear a mask in public places to help limit the risk of spread to others.
+If your activity involves a public place: - o consider going during non-peak hours - o walk along the sides of trails and other public pathways to maintain distance - Limit activities with people from other households; make sure everyone is aware of the requirement for physical distancing. - Practice good hygiene: - wash your hands frequently - o refrain from touching your face with unclean hands - o carry and use hand sanitizer - Wear a mask in public places to help limit the risk of spread to others.